Fair Class-Incremental Learning using Sample Weighting: More Experimental Results

 \subsection{Fairness Considerations in Buffering Strategy}

 Continuing from Sec.~\ref{subsec:alg}, we further elaborate on the distinct roles of buffering and sample weighting in our framework.
 Buffering primarily aims to preserve representative and diverse samples from previously learned groups, whereas sample weighting explicitly addresses the mitigation of unfair catastrophic forgetting during model training.
 Selecting buffer samples based on high fairness weights—those considered important for current-task fairness—might initially appear beneficial; however, this approach could inadvertently distort the original distribution of groups within the buffer.
 Modified distributions might negatively impact classification performance and complicate the accurate determination of fairness weights in future tasks.
 This complication arises because the buffer acts as a reference point for evaluating both fairness and accuracy metrics.
 Consequently, to maintain representative distributions and ensure reliable fairness measurement across tasks, we utilize a simple random sampling technique for buffer sample selection.
+For a fair comparison, we apply the same buffer usage across other baselines, without altering each method’s original buffer selection rule (e.g., herding or gradient-based selection).

 To empirically validate this reasoning, we compare several buffering strategies, including random sampling (the original \method{}) and sampling with a large-weight-first strategy.
 The results are shown in Tables~\ref{tbl:buffer_strategy_eer},~\ref{tbl:buffer_strategy_eo}, and~\ref{tbl:buffer_strategy_dp}.
 Although the large-weight-first sampling strategy achieves comparable fairness results, the original random sampling method generally achieves superior accuracy, aligning with our theoretical expectations, while providing comparable or improved fairness performance.